shreya-rajani/NetworkProgramming/lab3/README.md

+A DNS Client Using TCP and TCP/UDP Performance Comparison

 The goal of this assignment is to design, execute, and document a set of experiments comparing the performance of TCP and UDP.
 You will extend Lab 2 to use TCP for communication, then you will compare TCP and UDP using several metrics.
 You will also analyze your network traffic using Wireshark.

 Requirements